I am a writer and photographer, specialising in travel and the outdoors, these days mainly doing guidebook revisions.

-I have a wide range of interests, but I started writing about the countryside and landscapes of the UK, and have a raft of walking guidebooks in my portfolio.
-When foot and mouth kyboshed that pursuit in 2001, I focused more on travel, mostly in France – and, of course, that means food and drink…and drink and food…and… In the outdoor genre my latest interest is geocaching, which has led to a new book Geocaching in the UK, published in January 2011 with a 2nd edition in 2014.
+I have a wide range of interests, but I started writing about the countryside and landscapes of the UK in the 1980s, and today have a raft of walking guidebooks in my portfolio.
+When foot and mouth kyboshed that pursuit in 2001, I focused more on travel, mostly in France and went on to edit all the Michelin Green Guides to the regions of France, along with the guides to Scotland and Britain.

-In 2006, I gained an MA with Distinction in Lake District Studies from the University of Lancaster, and in November 2013 was awarded a PhD in Historical Geography for my thesis: 'Rooms with a View: The development of tourist accommodation in the Central Lake District, 1770-1914'.
+In 2006, I gained an MA with Distinction in Lake District Studies from the University of Lancaster researching the history of the guides to Morecambe Bay Sands, and in November 2013 was awarded a PhD in Historical Geography for my thesis: 'Rooms with a View: The development of tourist accommodation in the Central Lake District, 1770-1914'.